koustuvsinha/koustuvsinha.github.io/_posts/2020-07-26-reprotools.md

     np.random.seed(seed)
     torch.manual_seed(seed)
     if torch.cuda.is_available():
+        torch.cuda.manual_seed(seed)
         torch.cuda.manual_seed_all(seed)
+        torch.backends.cudnn.deterministic = True
+        torch.backends.cudnn.benchmark = False
     os.environ["PYTHONHASHSEED"] = str(seed)
 ```

 **Do not optimize the seed like a hyperparameter.
 If your algorithm only works on a range of seeds, it's not a robust contribution.**

 Reporting the performance of your model on _multiple seeds_ captures the variance of the proposed model.
-Before beginning your experiments, randomly draw $$n$$ seeds and set them aside in your config file, and report all experimental results aggregated over those $$n$$ seeds. $$n=5$$ is a good starting point, but you an always increase this number.
+Before beginning your experiments, randomly draw $n$ seeds and set them aside in your config file, and report all experimental results aggregated over those $n$ seeds. $n=5$ is a good starting point, but you an always increase this number.

 ### 5. Version Control